-- a) Internally within one company/group/legal entity: - Each organization holding its own SMS (e.g., SMS in design organization, SMS in manufacturing organization); - Each organization holding its own SMS supported by a Corporate SMS approach; - One single corporate SMS across multiple organizations (e.g., SMS covering both design and manufacturing organizations with a single accountable executive). - b) Externally with separate companies/legal entities (e.g., customers, suppliers): - Having implemented an SMS (e.g., operators, manufacturing organizations, maintenance organizations); - Not having implemented an SMS (e.g., engineering services suppliers, manufacturing suppliers, non-aviation related emergency services suppliers, building maintenance suppliers). - c) Externally with Civil Aviation Authorities (CAAs): - As required by applicable regulation, certain information may need to be provided to the authority by the organization.
+- a) Internally within one company/group/legal entity: - Each organization holding its own SMS (e.g., SMS in design organization, SMS in manufacturing organization); - Each organization holding its own SMS supported by a Corporate SMS approach; - One single corporate SMS across multiple organizations (e.g., SMS covering both design and manufacturing organizations with a single Accountable Executive). - b) Externally with separate companies/legal entities (e.g., customers, Sub-tier Suppliers): - Having implemented an SMS (e.g., operators, manufacturing organizations, maintenance organizations); - Not having implemented an SMS (e.g., engineering services suppliers, manufacturing suppliers, non-aviation related emergency services suppliers, building maintenance suppliers). - c) Externally with Civil Aviation Authorities (CAAs): - As required by applicable regulation, certain information may need to be provided to the authority by the organization.
 However, authorities may receive from other channels (operators, other authorities, various entities under their jurisdiction) valuable information related to the safety of a product or they may have access to generic safety data (e.g., recommendations from official investigation bodies).
 These may be potential sources of information for the organizations.

-Safety Requirements for Suppliers with no SMS SRS-101 Issue 00 Page 33/37 September 2022
+Safety Requirements for Suppliers SRS-102 Issue 00 Page 33/37 providing services at LH premises September 2022